LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 All this when concatenated is passed into the `delegatecall` method which is called upon the address of the calculator contract.

 The actual addition part is not that interesting, what's interesting is that the `Calculator` contract actually sets some state variables.
-But remember when the values are getting assigned in `Calcultor` contract, they are actually getting assigned to the storage of the `Student` contract because deletgatecall uses the storage of the original contract when executing the function in the target contract.
+But remember when the values are getting assigned in `Calculator` contract, they are actually getting assigned to the storage of the `Student` contract because deletgatecall uses the storage of the original contract when executing the function in the target contract.
 So what exactly will happen is as follows:

 ![](https://i.imgur.com/oVhXQas.png)